King's Knight: Differences between versions

 Differences were present not only in the Famicom and MSX versions of King's Knight, but in the Japanese and North American versions as well.

 The Japanese (Famicom) version and the American (NES) version of King's Knight differed little, with the title screen being the only disparity.
 Each title screen reflected the copyright and publisher.

 The MSX version of King's Knight differed from the Famicom version in a variety of ways.
 The opening was modified so that prior to the intro screen, players could specify what type of controller they would like to use (either a keyboard or a joystick).
 The in-game dynamics were very similar, although some differences exist.
-In the MSX version, the flanks of the screen were "closed off," while the stage maps have moved slightly, and so some of the items appear to be out of their original locations.
+In the MSX version, the flanks of the screen were "closed off", while the stage maps have moved slightly, and so some of the items appear to be out of their original locations.
 Finally, the MSX version may seem easier, because the characters can sustain more damage from attacks.

 The developers also took advantage of technological capabilities available on the MSX.
 As an upgrade, the MSX port featured more sound channels than the Famicom, and as such many music tracks and sound effects were altered or improved.
 The MSX version also boasts a wider range of colors, updated graphics, new monster and boss designs (dragons at the end of caves, for example, were replaced with reptilian monsters), and a new sidebar, which displayed the player's life meter, allocated power-ups, and allocated elements.
 The MSX could not smoothly render vertical scrolling though – unlike the Famicom – so the movement of the graphics is very "choppy" in comparison.
 Some of these changes are very similar to the changes that took place when Square's Final Fantasy was ported to the MSX2.

 Remake

-On September 18, 2016, Square Enix announced a remake titled King's Knight: Wrath of the Dark Dragon for iOS and Android.
+In 2017, Square Enix released a remake titled King's Knight: Wrath of the Dark Dragon for iOS and Android.
 It was produced by Daisuke Motohashi and developed by Flame Hearts.
 Developed as a mobile spin-off associated with Final Fantasy XV, the game borrows the original version's scrolling, action role-playing game style and adds a new camera perspective and an orchestral version of the former's chiptune soundtrack.
 The game is free-to-play with a four-player multiplayer mode.

 Square Enix announced the game at the September 2016 Tokyo Game Show.
 Its promotional material placed the game in the Final Fantasy XV universe alongside Justice Monsters Five, another mobile companion game to the series that Square Enix announced earlier in 2016.
 King's Knight: Wrath of the Dark Dragon was planned for release on Android and iOS platforms in Japan in 2016, with no announcement for a North American release.
 The game's release was then postponed to 2017.
-It was released worldwide on September 13, 2017.
-End of service was subsequently announced for the game to take place June 26, 2018 - less than a year after its worldwide release.
+It was released worldwide on September 13, but was shut down on June 26, 2018 - less than a year after its worldwide release.